TeamHypersomnia/Hypersomnia/README.md

 # How to build

-Currently, Hypersomnia is only buildable using ``clang`` (7.0.0 or newer), both on Linux and Windows.
+Currently, Hypersomnia is only buildable using ``clang`` both on Linux and Windows.
-Additionally, the system must be 64-bit.
+Additionally, your operating system must be 64-bit.

 <!--
 Formerly, the game was buildable under modern ``gcc`` versions,